IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

  * HLS(Color Space) Mask

  are used to obtain high contrast lane line features.
-An illustration of histogram feature is shown below

-![histogram][image6]

  Obtained masked images

 ![unmasked][image12]

 ![masked_curve][image7]

 The centroid method may fail to find proper lane line when not enough pixels shown in certain windows.